PLTytus/GTAWeb/.github/ISSUE_TEMPLATE/issue.md

 - Device [e.g. iPhone 6, PC, MacBook]:
 - OS and its version [e.g. iOS 16.5, Windows 10 Home, Windows 11, ...]:
 - Browser and its version [e.g. chrome 114.0.5735.110]:
+- Are you using ad-block?
+Which one?
+Does the problem occur when you turn it off?:
 - Does the problem occur in priavte tab (incognito mode)?:

 **Describe the issue (a clear and detailed description of the issue):**